jadhavankush354/Places-along-the-route/README.md

 Users can input their current location or choose a location on the map to search for nearby places.
 For finding places along a route, users need to input the starting and ending points of the route, and the app will display relevant places along the route.
 Credits
-places-along-the-route app is developed by [Your Name] and is inspired by the need for convenient location-based services.
+places-along-the-route app is developed by Ankush Jadhav and is inspired by the need for convenient location-based services.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.